MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

   - Accessing and viewing the Governance log
   - Accessing and viewing the Manage snapshot reports page

+- **Global reader:** Has full read-only access to all aspects of Microsoft Cloud App Security.
+Cannot change any settings or take any actions.

+Additionally, the following Cloud App Security specific admin roles can be configured in the Cloud App Security portal:

 - **App/instance admin:** Has full or read-only permissions to all of the data in Microsoft Cloud App Security that deals exclusively with the specific app or instance of an app selected.
 For example, you give a user admin permission to your Box European instance.
 The admin will see only data that relates to the Box European instance, whether it's files, activities, policies, or alerts:

   - Activities page - Only activities about the specific app